 3- Change the look by tying a top (10 no-sew ways to transform a top)

-4- Make sure to wear different color combinations because that changes a look a lot.
+4- Make sure to wear different color combinations because that changes the look a lot.

 These ideas can be found in my Shop Your Closet series